Seventy-two hours well spent in Stockholm, Sweden

 When you go:

-A Stockholm Card is useful for those of who are staying in the city short term but aiming to see a lot.
-Unfortunately the pass from the city will be discontinued in 2016 but there are other options like the My Stockholm Pass.
+A Stockholm Card is useful for those who are staying in the city short term but aiming to see a lot.
+Unfortunately, the pass from the city will be discontinued in 2016 but there are other options like the My Stockholm Pass.